Glass Spider: Background and recording

 The Glass Spider Tour was a worldwide concert tour launched in May 1987 in support of Bowie's album Never Let Me Down (1987).
 The tour was well attended and profitable, but was poorly received by contemporary critics.
 His first tour since his 1983 Serious Moonlight Tour, the Glass Spider Tour was seen as a chance for Bowie to return to theatrical stage performances, the way he had in his 1974 Diamond Dogs Tour.
 As a result, the tour incorporated dancers, music and multi-media elements such as stage projections and props.
 The set itself was designed to look like a giant spider and stood over 60 feet (18.3m) high, and was described at the time as "the largest touring set ever".
 The tour features dance choreography by Toni Basil, and Peter Frampton on guitar.
 Charlie Sexton makes a guest appearance on vocals and guitar in the video release.

 Prior to the tour, Bowie stated that he did not intend to produce a live record of the show, but despite this, director David Mallet recorded 8 shows from a nearly 2-week run in Sydney, Australia in the tour's final month.
 The liner notes say that most of the Glass Spider video comes from the nights of 7 and 9 November 1987, with some footage from the other nights, although Bowie biographer Nicholas Pegg claimed that most of the footage comes from the performance on the evening of 6 November.
+The video was shot using 17 cameras, and audio was digitally recorded and mastered.
 While a typical show from the tour ran over 2 hours with around 26 songs, the video release clocks in at under 2 hours and includes only about 20 songs.
 A 2007 Special Edition re-release includes a CD of the entire show as performed in Montreal, Canada on 30 August 1987, but does not change the video release.
 The tour and concert film were named after the track "Glass Spider" from the album.